Population and Landscape Genetics

 We used non-invasive genetic surveys for salt marsh harvest mice at numerous habitat patches throughout the San Francisco Estuary.
 Then, we used occupancy modeling to determine the effect of spatial characteristics, such as patch size and connectivity, on salt marsh harvest mouse occupancy.
 This work is in review for publication.

 Genetic/Genomic Tool Development

 Non-Invasive Genetic Surveys for Small Mammals

 Non-invasive genetic surveys are a powerful tool for wildlife management and conservation, but are seldom applied to small species due to logistical challenges of collecting non-invasive genetic material.
 We developed a novel approach using bait stations to collect rodent fecal samples and a genetic test to conduct species identification.
-This work is in review for publication.
+This work is published in the Journal of Mammalogy.